bsguedes/bot-finder-core/README.md

 After cloning the repository:

-You're going to need Python3.5 at least (on Ubuntu 18, this shouldn't be necessary, only install the requirements).
+You're going to need Python3.5 at least (on Ubuntu 18, this shouldn't be necessary, since it has Python 3.6 already).

+### If you need Python 3.5 (Ubuntu 14)

-To do that, follow the steps on https://tecadmin.net/install-python-3-5-on-ubuntu/
+Follow the steps on https://tecadmin.net/install-python-3-5-on-ubuntu/

-If you did the steps above, install the requirements with `sudo pip3.5 install -r requirements.txt`.
-Otherwise, `pip3 install -r requirements.txt`.
+If you did the steps above, install the project requirements with `sudo pip3.5 install -r requirements.txt`.

-If tkinter is not installed, install it with `sudo apt-get install python3.5-tk` or `sudo apt-get install python3.6-tk` (depending on your python version).
+If tkinter is not installed, install it with `sudo apt-get install python3.5-tk`.

+Run the game: `python3 main.py`

+### If you already have Python 3.6 (Ubuntu 18)

+Install `pip` if it is not installed yet: `sudo apt-get install python3-pip`

+Run `pip3 install -r requirements.txt`.

+Install tkinter: `sudo apt-get install python3.6-tk`

 Run the game: `python3 main.py`